Manta Frequently Asked Questions:

 Q: My manta freaks out when I hold down too many sensors.
 The lights flicker and dim, and then the manta stops responding to anything.
 What's up?

-A: This happens if you use a low-quality USB cable.
+A: This happens on the 1st and 2nd edition Mantas if you use a low-quality USB cable.
 I've seen this with those cheap digital camera USB cables from China.
-It means that the current the manta needs (around 400mA) can't be supplied by the cable.
+It means that the current the manta needs (around 370mA) can't be supplied by the cable.
 The cable I supply with the manta is a high-quality Molex cable.
 The part number is 88732-8902 for the 2-meter version, and 88732-8602 for the 1-meter version.
+Those Mantas are picky about the USB cables due to some design mistakes in the power supply routing from the USB connector.
+I fixed it in the 3rd edition Mantas.

 The specs are: 5-pin USB cable, A to Mini-B.